mmgxa/E2A10/README.md

 - Using Common Crawl (1.9M+ vocab, uncased, 300d), `n_words` changed from **1917494** to **1917495**.
 The missing word?
 It is *ooita* 😂
 - Using Twitter (1.2M+ vocab, uncased, 200d), `n_words` changed from **1193514** to **1193522**.
 The missing words are (henpecked, farsighted, unambitious, dramatist, oceanographer, accustoming, particularily, chiseling).
 Interestingly, the word 'ooita' is present!!!

 **Why was the Twitter-based GloVe used?
 In our Seq2Seq Model, the hidden units of the encoder are passed to the decoder.
 Therefore, they must have the same dimensions.
-The former has 300d representation only, whereas the latter has a 200d representation**
+The former has 300d representation only, whereas the latter has a 200d representation.
+The maximum representation of the French dataset that I used was 200**

 (Theses lines were removed in subseqeunt training steps, defaulting to the `eos` and `sos` tokens - which are (obviously) missing in the GloVe representations since they are not words per se)

-### Matrix of Embeddings
+### Matrix of Embeddings  (English + French)

 After building the dictionary, a matrix of embeddings was populated.
 This matrix contains only the embeddings of the words in the vocabulary and not the entire ~2M words!